 Key Issue 4: Smart Contract Specialization in 3GPP Network

-Smart contract is a key enabler for realizing various decentralized applications (DAPPs) as part of PDL services.
+Smart contract is a key enabler for realizing various Decentralized APPlications (DAPPs) as part of PDL services.

 First, smart contracts running as PDL services in a telecom network need to consider the underlying features, constraints and heterogeneities of the infrastructure layers.
 In other words, a smart contract for a PDL service running in a 3GPP network should be specialized for the execution environment.
 This is totally different from the smart contract/DAPPs developed for Internet blockchain services (i.e. Web 3.0).